Sections in This Topic Include

 - Use the Pareto Principle, to do the first 20% of effort that generates the first 80% of results.

-- Be realistic in expectations and deadlines.
-Build in means to make changes to plans as necessary.
+- Be realistic about expectations and deadlines.
+Build-in means to make changes to plans as necessary.

 - Understand principles for successful change, because there will very likely to increasing changes in how you respond to life and work.

 - Embracing Ambiguity in the Workplace (Includes Tolerance of Ambiguity Scale)